3D ANIMATED CORPORATE TECHNOLOGY VIDEOS

 RIO TINTO mining processes/ marketing

-AARONS CGI produced 3D animated corporate technology videos for the global mining giant Rio Tinto between 2008-2014 with the key role of simplifying challenging technical concepts within the organization and bringing them to life with eye-catching realism.
+AARONS CGI produced a series of 3D animated corporate technology videos for the global mining giant Rio Tinto with the key role of simplifying challenging technical concepts within the organization and bringing them to life with eye-catching realism.
 The animations were developed for the Rio Tinto Innovation team and their associated researchers at Imperial College London.
-The presentations have been shown around the world demonstrating the company’s claims, achievements and evolving technologies to investors, stakeholders, researchers, politicians and members of the public.
+The presentations have been shown around the world demonstrating the company’s claims, achievements, and evolving technologies to investors, stakeholders, researchers, politicians, and members of the public.

 Images below show the process of froth flotation that uses air bubbles to selectively separate valuable minerals from solution.